Work Adjustment Training

-Receive WAT/School-to-Work Training Through Goodwill
+Receive Work Adjustment Training Through Goodwill

-Goodwill’s WAT/School-to-Work (School-to-Work) is attended concurrently with the academic programs of high school juniors and seniors who have a documented disability.
+Goodwill’s Work Adjustment Training is attended concurrently with the academic programs of high school juniors and seniors who have a documented disability.
 The program improves young people’s employment and independent living skill levels by providing a comprehensive mix of classroom training including topics like money management, appropriate workplace behavior, basic life skills and safety awareness.
 The program also provides hands-on work experience and community work experiences to youth with disabilities.
 Students participate in community work experiences through tours, job shadowing, and volunteering.
 Through this combination, we increase levels of employment and independent living skills and awareness of career and post-secondary options, leading to successful life after graduation.

 - Students must have an authorization from the Department of Rehabilitation Services to attend School-to-Work at Goodwill to cover the cost of training.